-NANCY J. KATZ (2000): She became the first self-identified lesbian judge in Illinois when she was appointed in 1999 as an associate judge of the Cook County Circuit Court.
-She was later elected to a full judgeship.
+NANCY J. KATZ (2000): She became the first self-identified lesbian judge in Illinois when she was named in 1999 as an associate judge of the Cook County Circuit Court.
 Her community and professional work dates to the 1970s in lesbian feminist, domestic violence, political, legal assistance, and family welfare settings.

-CORINNE KAWECKI (1997): Beginning in 1985, she became a quiet but indefatigable volunteer and leader at Horizons Community Services.
+CORINNE KAWECKI (1997): Beginning in 1985, she became a quiet but indefatigable volunteer and ultimately a leader at Horizons Community Services.
 She has also been active in women's sports groups, the Chicago Abused Women's Coalition, and the Lesbian Community Cancer Project, serving as president of the latter.

-CLIFFORD P. KELLEY (1998): A former member of the Chicago City Council, he is a Friend of the Community for having become in 1973, at political risk, the pioneering lead sponsor of Chicago's first proposed ordinance to ban sexual-orientation discrimination.
+CLIFFORD P. KELLEY (1998): A former Chicago City Council member, now a WVON radio host and an American Civil Liberties Union of Illinois board vice president, he is a Friend of the Community for becoming in 1973, at political risk, the pioneering lead sponsor of Chicago's first proposed ordinance to ban sexual-orientation discrimination.
 His perseverance helped to get it taken seriously.
 Though his Council tenure had already ended, a version of the proposal finally passed in 1988.

-WILLIAM B. KELLEY (1991): Since 1965, he has led in many pioneering efforts, among them helping to organize the first national gay and lesbian conferences (in 1966) and later co-founding The Chicago Gay Crusader and Illinois Gays for Legislative Action, taking part in the first White House gay rights meeting, co-chairing the Illinois Gay Rights Task Force, and co-founding the National Lesbian and Gay Law Association.
+WILLIAM B. KELLEY (1991): Since 1965, he has led in many pioneering efforts, among them helping to organize the first national gay and lesbian conferences from 1966 to 1970, co-founding The Chicago Gay Crusader and Illinois Gays for Legislative Action, taking part in the first White House gay rights meeting, co-chairing the Illinois Gay Rights Task Force, and co-founding the National Lesbian and Gay Law Association.
 Now a lawyer, he chaired the Cook County Commission on Human Rights for its first 12 years until 2003 and is still a member.